Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

     - **Error**
     Select this option to display the actions that have given an error.

-    - **Error; automatic retry**
-    Select this option to display the actions that have given an error but are set for automatic retry.

     - **Suspended**
     Select this option to display the actions that have been manually paused.